Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Juni 2025 05.26.26 UTC
+- WIB: Kamis, 5 Juni 2025 06.26.31 UTC
-- WITA: Kamis, 5 Juni 2025 06.26.26 UTC
+- WITA: Kamis, 5 Juni 2025 07.26.31 UTC
-- WIT: Kamis, 5 Juni 2025 07.26.26 UTC
+- WIT: Kamis, 5 Juni 2025 08.26.31 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: technology
+Kategori: friendship